Genre and setting

 What is the difference between horror and cosmic horror?

 Horror is the broader category.
-Cosmic Horror focuses on insignificance, unknowable forces, forbidden knowledge, and realities humans cannot fully understand.
+Cosmic horror focuses on insignificance, forbidden knowledge, unknowable forces, and realities humans cannot fully understand.
 Call of Cthulhu, Cthulhu Dark, and Trail of Cthulhu all sit close to that lane.

 Are horror TTRPGs good for campaigns?